-- Exploration of potential domestic financing mechanisms for social protection in Malawi: The project will ensure that the government is engaged in potential strategies and mechanisms to increase domestic resource allocation and diversify sources for social protection measures;
+- The programme supported the generation of requisite information regarding the current and potential financing mechanisms to finance social protection in Malawi.
+The project continues to engage the government on potential strategies and means to increase domestic resources and diversify sources for social protection measures.

-The main counterparts for the project are the Ministry of Economic Planning and Development MoEPD), through the Division of Poverty Reduction and Social Protection (PRSP); the Ministry of Labour; and the Ministry of Finance, particularly the Debt and Aid and Budget Departments.
-Other Ministries, including Gender, Community Development and Social Welfare, and Local Government and Rural Development will be actively engaged.
+The main counterparts for the project are the Ministry of Finance and Economic Affairs through the Division of Poverty Reduction and Social Protection (PRSP); and the Debt and Aid and Budget Departments and the Ministry of Labour.
+Other Ministries, including Ministry of Gender, Community Development and Social Welfare, and Ministry of Local Government and Rural Development will be actively engaged.
 Government agencies to be involved are the Reserve Bank of Malawi and the Malawi Revenue Authority.